Moore, Michael (1954)

 Moore has been denounced as a “shrill lying lefty” and hailed as a hero, an agent of change, a truth-teller.
 Nearly everyone agrees that he has a great deal of power to influence outcomes in the United States.
 In the 2004 presidential elections, Moore attended both parties’ conventions though he was clearly working toward a Bush defeat.
 Moore’s supporters gave him credit for energizing the vote against George W. Bush while his detractors claimed that he was one of the reasons that Kerry lost the election.

 Describing himself as an introvert, Moore is quiet about himself and his private life.
-Chubby, slovenly-looking, affable, but tenacious and sometimes “over the top,” the controversial filmmaker is married to co-producer Kathleen Glynn; they have a daughter Natalie.
-He is articulate, soft-spoken and never seems to get flustered even in the face of vitriolic criticism leveled against him.
+Chubby, slovenly-looking, affable, but tenacious and sometimes “over the top,” he is articulate, soft-spoken and never seems to get flustered even in the face of vitriolic criticism leveled against him.
 He says he hates being in the public eye but his job—to tell the truth—is too important to let his need for personal privacy stand in the way.
 He has announced that his next film is a documentary on health care.
 In December 2004 some pharmaceutical companies released memos to their employees advising them not to talk to the shaggy-haired filmmaker.

 - Work : Published/ Exhibited/ Released 1989 ("Roger and Me")